Key takeaways

 - Practicing mindful eating with portion control to reduce emotional eating

 Other than your primary care provider or endocrinologist, it may help to manage chronic conditions like obesity with guidance from other healthcare professionals, according to Dr. Aravamudhan.
-Nutritionists, mental health professionals, personal trainers or exercise therapists can ensure proper outcomes and help minimize side effects and injuries.
+Nutritionists, mental health professionals, personal trainers, or exercise therapists can help achieve desired outcomes and help minimize side effects and injuries.

 - FDA’s concerns with unapproved GLP-1 drugs used for weight loss, Food and Drug Administration (2025)